akibsh/devops-bootcamp/README.md

 - [x] Execute Git Commands
 - [x] Push Spring Boot Application to GitHub
-- [x] Create 2 REST Service with 5 methods each for JUnit Testing
+- [ ] Create 2 REST Service with 5 methods each for JUnit Testing

+The further activities will be added as per the bootcamp.
+The activities will be marked as done according to the implementation